The Best Store Return Policy and Refund Policies – Extended Holiday Returns

 HP - offers a 21 day return policy for all products unless damaged.

-Holiday - For products purchased between November 1, 2016 and December 25, 2016, these can be returned through January 15, 2017 or 30 days after delivery date, whichever is great.
-Return shipping is FREE.
+Holiday - For products purchased between November 1, 2021 and December 25, 2021, these can be returned through January 15, 2022.
+Non-returnable items remain non-returnable.
+A restocking fee of up to 15% may apply.

 Lenovo - offers a full refund less a 15% restocking charge within 30 days.
 Lenovo Outlet gives a shorter 14 days with the same restocking.